debops/debops/docs/introduction.rst

 which let you use roles without the need to write them yourself.

-Apart from the playbooks, this repository contains a set of Ansible modules, various plugins and custom fact scripts used thruought the project.
-Some of them are required by the wole project, some just by a few selected roles.
+Apart from the playbooks, this repository contains a set of Ansible modules, various plugins and custom fact scripts used through the project.
+Some of them are required by the whole project, some just by a few selected roles.

 ..